melt-umn/ableC-lvars/README.md

 + Update readme guide to include new examples, the addition of freezing and freeing, other updates
 + Is there a way to error out only on the first missing include of a header?
 + Should lub always create a new copy instead of referencing old ones so that programmer can free without messing up lvar, instead of sometimes returning the original and sometimes making a new one?
 Otherwise can't safely free lub taken in passing, since might be freeing a value you need.
++ Overload free instead of having separate free for each thing

 ### Things to think about:

 + Does it make sense to free old value in put?
 + If an update would take the state of an lvar to top(), should the update just not be performed, or should the program error out?
 Or should this depend on the debug mode?
 Does this affect determinism?
 + If put fails, should still free values, or not?
++ If the current value is top(), should we freeze the lvar (since no further writes can change anything?)?
+And what should happen when trying to match activation sets to top (since the first one will automatically match, even though top represents an error)?

 ## Guide: